ricardoibm/ollama-power/README.md

 1.  **Infrastructure**:

     -   The virtual machine must be provisioned using the included Terraform script.
-    -   Ensure the virtual machine is running CentOS 9 and has internet access.
+    -   Ensure the LPAR is running CentOS 9 Stream and has internet access in IBM Power10.
 2.  **Local Configuration**:

     -   Install Ansible (v2.10 or later).